debauchee/barrier-wiki/Immune-Keys.md

 - Add one line per key to this file, save it, and close it.
   - Each line starts with a keycode in decimal or hexadecimal and can follow with human-readable text to use as a comment field.
   - Any line that starts with a # is considered a comment line and is ignored.
 Blank lines are also ignored.
+- *Optional:* Depending on your use-case it may be necessary to prevent the server from elevating so that non-elevated server-side application will still be able to receive immune key notification while the client has focus.
+To do so change the Elevate option in settings to Never before restarting the host server in the step below.
 - Restart host server from the Barrier GUI (click Stop, then Start) to effect your changes.

 # Example Configuration